Satellite News Channel: After the closure – successor channels

 For a brief time after SNC shut down, its theme music was used by fellow Connecticut cable network ESPN.

 Starting in 1989, All News Channel (ANC) was an American satellite television news channel owned by CONUS Communications, a joint venture between Viacom and Hubbard Broadcasting.
 The channel was carried mainly on direct-broadcast satellite provider DirecTV (and prior to that, USSB, which was folded into DirecTV in 1999).
 All News Channel's programming was also syndicated to television stations across the United States.
 The channel was headquartered in St. Paul, Minnesota.
 The channel ceased broadcasting on September 30, 2002.

 In 1996, ABC revealed plans to launch a 24-hour news channel but discontinued them after Fox News Channel and MSNBC were announced.

 In 2004, ABC News returned to the 24-hour news market with ABC News Now.
 The channel began as a digital subchannel but was later moved to cable.
 However that channel like SNC received little cable and satellite carriage, only being available on regional cable systems and Sprint's mobile devices.
 After nine years in operation, it was shut down.

 In 2013 ABC News partnered with Univision Communications to launch Fusion, a new cable news channel focused on a Hispanic audience with shows skewed to a younger demographic which also includes satire and entertainment programs.
 The channel went live on October 28, 2013.
 The channel is ABC's third attempt at a cable news channel and their second partnership on one, the first since SNC.
 As far as distribution, Fusion has fared much better in respects to carriage than its two predecessors, securing both major satellite carriers and major cable operators in markets like New York City.
-Although Fusion continues to exist, ABC News' parent company, the Walt Disney Company, sold its stake in Fusion to Univision.
+ABC News' parent company, the Walt Disney Company, sold its stake in Fusion to Univision.
 It has since been owned by the Fusion Media Group, which is a division of Univision.
+Fusion ceased to exist at the end of 2021.